 - slurred speech

-Usually symptoms like weakness, numbness and tingling, and vision loss only happen on one side of the body at a time.
+Symptoms like weakness, numbness and tingling, and vision loss often happen on only one side of the body at a time.

 - attention span